 down the drain.

-refrigeration condenser; over an evaporative cooling media (looks like
+condenser over an evaporative cooling media (looks like corrugated plastic

-which has air forced though it to aid in evaporation; into a sump where the
+forced though aiding in evaporation, then into a sump where the suction inlet of

 The evaporation of the water from the surface of the media cools the remaining

-drops into the sump for recirculation through the drycleaning machine’s refrigeration condenser.
+drops into the sump for recirculation through the drycleaning machines

-3. Chiller.
-Water or a mixture of water and glycol (this mixture is called a brine) is
+3. Chiller. water or a mixture of water and glycol (this mixture is called a

-by a pump through the drycleaning machine’s refrigeration condenser; cooled by a separate
+by a pump through the drycleaning machines refrigeration condenser; cooled by a

 No matter what method is used for cooling and circulating the coolant through